createyourpersonalaccount/sysprog21/README.md

 The VFS is the layer between a call to `write()` and the specific code responsible for dealing e.g. with ext4, btrfs, and so on.

 VFS translates pathnames into directory entries (dentries).
 A dentry points to an inode, a filesystem object.
+The inode contains information about the file, for example the file’s permissions, together with a pointer to the disk location or locations where the file’s data can be found.

 To open an inode, a file structure is allocated (kernel-side file descriptor).
 The file structure points to the dentry and operation callbacks taken from the inode; in particular, `open()` is then called so that the particular filesystem can do its work.